ashokreddy1613/Interview/Interview-Questions.md

 How do you assess Azure DevOps migration readiness and plan the transition?
 How do you manage AWS + Azure using a single DevOps process with focus on security & cost?
 How would you use Azure DevOps REST API to apply a security policy to all repos programmatically?
-What’s the difference between Git Merge and Rebase?
+What's the difference between Git Merge and Rebase?
 If someone force-pushed and lost the main branch, how do you recover it?
 How to push the recovered branch back to remote?